leejoonli/Tax-Estimator/README.md

 1. Open your terminal and navigate to your desired directory where you want to store this repository by using `cd <YOUR DIRECTORY HERE>`.
 2. On this GitHub repository, click on the `Code` dropdown menu and either click on `HTTPS` or `SSH` depending on what you're using.
     > You can either click the link which will highlight the `HTTPS` URL or `SSH` key and copy it or click on the icon next to it which will copy it into your clipboard.
-3. Fork and Clone this repository to your machine using `git clone <PASTE YOUR SSH OR HTTP HERE>`.
+3. Clone this repository to your machine using `git clone <PASTE YOUR SSH OR HTTP HERE>`.
+    > If you wish to fork it, you can do so by clicking the `Fork` option in the top right corner of the web page.
 4. Navigate into your newly cloned directory.
     > The directory should be named `Tax-Estimator`.
 The command you should run should look like this: `cd Tax-Estimator`.
 5. Now you can open the application by navigating to it using your `File Explorer` or equivalent.